Feeling the Heat over the Next Couple of Days: Melt Accelerates

 Remaining Mild = Spring Snowmelt/River Flooding Begins (see bottom of this discussion for flood info)

-By morning, we will have temperatures near 40° for most.
+By morning, we will have temperatures in the upper 30s to low 40° for most.
 There will be partly cloudy skies.
 These partly cloudy skies will be the result of a cold front that will be moving through the area.

 The front will move further through the area by lunchtime.
 You will know when the front passes as the winds will have shifted to be out of the north.
 Temperatures at this will have warmed up to near 50°.
 It will be on the warmer side in Minnesota, and cooler in North Dakota.